Customize With Stylistic Accents

 The initial back of the neck is best described as a very slight "V" shape.
 We recommend handling our neck before deciding on an alteration, but we do offer custom neck shapes upon request.
 You may decide that you want more of a "C" shape, which we can accommodate.
 Just let us know and we will work with you to find the best shape.

 Customize Tuning Machines

-Choosing different combinations of tuner buttons and knobs allows you to get the look just the way that you want it.
+Choosing different combinations of tuner knobs and buttons allows you to get the look of your custom guitar just the way that you want it.
 The initial tuners on our Traditional Series guitars are the nickel plated Waverly open-gear machines with ebony buttons.

 Customize Setup Appearance

 Upgrade cosmetic appointments

 All of our steel string guitars have a bone nut and saddle.
 We offer Fossilized Walrus Ivory upgrades for the standard bone, as well as optional inlaid bridge pins and end-pin.
 This rare fossilized bone provides unique aesthetics with similar acoustic qualities .
 We source our walrus ivory responsibly from fossil excavations in Alaska.
 You may also find a peghead veneer matched to your back and sides tonewood appealing.
 All of our instruments initially have a smooth satin finish with the exception of our gloss-buffed Classical neck.
 Choose a gloss-buffed neck for a more grippy feel under your hand, or for cosmetic appeal.

 Choose Your Pickup